wntrblm/Neptune/user_guide/docs/index.md

 Neptune would not be possible without the excellent educational YouTube videos by [Moritz Klein], and the help of him and others on his discord server.
 We would also like to acknowledge the following individuals for their outstanding support:

-- Ben Wilson
+- Sarah Ocean, for coming up with the name "Salt"
-- Sarah Ocean
+- Izaak Hollander, for endless enthusiasm and beta testing
-- Izaak Hollander
+- Ben Wilson, for being a well of knowledge and incredible talent
-- Jeremy Leaird-Koch
+- Jeremy Leaird-Koch, for wringing delights from Neptune in ways only he could
-- Stijn & Priscilla Haring-Kuipers
+- Stijn & Priscilla Haring-Kuipers, for their guidance and insight